 According to the Bureau of Labor, scissor lifts are responsible for eight workplace fatalities each year.
-CThe Health and Safety Executive has recently issued a safety alert focusing specifically on the need to regularly maintain, inspect and test safety equipment.
+The Health and Safety Executive (HSE) has issued a safety alert focusing specifically on the need to regularly maintain, inspect, and test safety equipment.
 The HSE warning applies to operators of scissor lifts, scissor lift engineers, and rental and training companies.

 However, all it takes to prevent accidents are some scissor lift safety tips.

 Top Causes of Scissor Lift Accidents

 When workers ignore scissor lift safety requirements, injuries and accidents are more likely to occur.
 That’s why training and a basic comprehension of scissor lift safety rules is important.
 According to OSHA’s Hazard Alert scissor lift bulletin, there are different factors that cause scissor lift accidents, including: